braze-inc/braze-docs/_docs/_hidden/private_betas/idle_campaigns.md

 Content Cards will not be stopped until their expiration deadline, and will also abide by the aforementioned criteria as well as the conversion deadline rule.

+## Idle Canvases

+On an ongoing basis, idle Canvases will be stopped.

+- Idle Canvases with end dates will be stopped seven days after the end date, plus the maximum duration of the Canvas
+    - Action-based and scheduled Canvases with end dates
+    - Scheduled one-time Canvases
+- Idle Canvases without end dates will be stopped seven days after the end date, plus the maximum duration of the Canvas
+    - Action-based Canvases without end dates
+    - API-triggered Canvases without end dates
+    - Scheduled Canvases without end dates

+The maximum duration of the Canvas is a duration that includes Content Card and in-app message expiries.

 ## Frequently asked questions

-#### What campaigns does this apply to?
+#### What campaigns or Canvases does this apply to?

-This will apply to campaigns that already meet the previously listed criteria, and campaigns that will meet the criteria moving forward.
+This will apply to campaigns and Canvases that already meet the previously listed criteria, and campaigns and Canvases that will meet the criteria moving forward.

-#### How do I know if a campaign is idle?
+#### How do I know if a campaign or Canvas is idle?

-Idle campaigns will be displayed in campaign list under category **Idle**.
-The date on which the campaign will be stopped is listed next to each campaign.
-Campaigns with end dates and one-time sends will be idle for seven days prior to auto-stopping.
-Campaigns that have not sent a message in 11 months will be idle for one month prior to auto-stopping.
+Idle campaigns and Canvases will be displayed in the campaign and Canvas list pages under the category Idle.
+The date on which the campaign or Canvas will be stopped is listed as a column in the list.

-#### What happens if an idle campaign is updated?
+#### What happens if an idle campaign or Canvas is updated?

-If a campaign that hasn't sent a message is updated, the 12-month countdown will reset.
+If a campaign that hasn’t sent a message or a Canvas that hasn’t entered users is updated, the countdown will reset.

-#### What happens to campaigns that haven't sent a message in one year, but have an end date in the future?
+#### What happens to campaigns that haven’t sent a message in one year (or Canvases that haven’t entered users in one year), but have an end date in the future?

-We will stop these campaign seven days after the end date.
+We will stop these campaign and Canvases seven days after the end date.

 #### How can I keep an idle campaign active?